thebigbad/eensyweensy/README.md

 License
 -------

-Copyright 2010 Ryan Wolf <rwolf@borderstylo.com>

-Eensy Weensy is released under the Tumbolia Public License.
+Eensy Weensy is released under the MIT License.
 See LICENSE for more details.

-Eensy Weensy is free software.
-It comes without any warranty, to the extent permitted by applicable law.